 The student has proof of a documented hospitalization

 In general, the following conditions will NOT warrant a medical excuse:

-- A request for a medical excuse from the Health Center for verification of an illness after the illness is over.
+- A request for a medical excuse from Student Health Services for verification of an illness after the illness is over.

-- You miss class or an exam for an appointment at the University Health Center.
+- You miss class or an exam for an appointment at Student Health Services.

 - A respiratory infection without significant fever.